St. Paul / Power shutoffs increase fourfold

 http://www.law.cornell.edu/supct/html/04-108....
 Kelo

-www.ademocracy.blogspot.com and google search engines re: Nancy Lazaryan Exposing City St. Paul heinous violations
+GREAT EX: found at www.ademocracy.blogspot.com and google search engines re: Nancy Lazaryan Exposing City St. Paul heinous violations

 of Open Meeting Laws